zyedidia/micro/README.md

 All you need to install micro is one file, the binary itself.
 It's as simple as that!

-You can download the correct binary for your operating system from the list in the [nightly build release](https://github.com/zyedidia/micro/releases/tag/nightly).
+You can download the correct binary for your operating system from the list in the [nightly build release](https://github.com/zyedidia/micro/releases).

-Micro has no released version, instead these binaries are compiled every night and you can find the commit they were compiled with by running `micro -version`.
+On that page you'll see the nightly release, which contains binaries for micro which are built every night, and you'll see all the stable releases with the corresponding binaries.

+If you'd like to see more information after installing micro, run `micro -version`.

+### Building from source

 If your operating system does not have binary, but does run Go, you can build from source.

-### Building from source

 Make sure that you have Go version 1.5 or greater (Go 1.4 will work for the systems like support CGO then).